Rising number of claims filed by obese patients

 • Do not assume that the obese patient needs higher levels of medication to control pain.

 “It may be just the opposite in obese patients, who may be unable to metabolize these medications as effectively as a patient of average weight,” says Diamond.

-Physicians treat obese patients for a variety of chronic conditions that co-exist with obesity, such as diabetes and heart disease, notes Diamond.
-“With the rate of obesity increasing, physicians have to address more complex issues with this population.”
-Diamond suggests physicians consider these approaches to reduce legal risks:
+Physicians treat obese patients for chronic conditions that co-exist with obesity, such as diabetes and heart disease, notes Diamond.
+“With the rate of obesity increasing, physicians have to address more complex issues with this population,” she says.

-• Physicians should address any negative attitudes or discomfort that they or their staff members have about obese patients.
+• Address negative attitudes or discomfort about obese patients.